South Atlantic Track

 - Financial enterprises and investment/loan funds that support sustainable fisheries and seafood.

 Wilmington, NC Workshop and Pitch Event

-We are holding a workshop and pitch session in Wilmington, North Carolina, in April 2019.
+We are holding a workshop and pitch session in Wilmington, North Carolina, April 23-24, 2019.
 Join us for one of these if you are a:

 - Seafood Business interested in growing and creating new business relationships with seafood experts, government leaders and investors.

 - Investor, Government, or Industry expert interested in learning more about sustainable seafood innovation in this region.

 Events are free of charge but you must register.
 Space is limited and priority at each event is offered to businesses from the region.
 View a typical agenda for these workshop and investor events.

 Please note that you do not need to attend the workshop/event to do the online Readiness Assessment.